vnelee/dumpleoftheday/README.md

 # dumpleoftheday
 dumpleoftheday is an “image of the day” API featuring plushie characters from the instagram account [@dumpleandfriends](https://www.instagram.com/dumpleandfriends/).
 Give us a follow! ;)

+The API is built with Express and uses a MySQL backend.
+It was deployed with AWS Lambda and API Gateway, and can be called using the base URL (TODO ADD URL HERE).

-This API was inspired by the [NASA Astronomy Picture of the Day (APOD) API](https://github.com/nasa/apod-api).
+This project was inspired by the [NASA Astronomy Picture of the Day (APOD) API](https://github.com/nasa/apod-api).

 ## Docs

-dumpleoftheday only processes GET requests.
-It currently has two endpoints, `/imgoftheday` and `/characters`.
+dumpleoftheday currently has two endpoints, `/imgoftheday` and `/characters`.
+Additionally, the `/` endpoint should return a welcome message that directs users to here :)

 ### `/imgoftheday`
 When called without any attributes or parameters, the `/imgoftheday` endpoint returns today's image.

-Dates are based in the US Central timezone.
+Dates are based in the US Central Timezone.
 Valid dates range from September 15, 2023 to today's date.

 #### Returned Fields